My grandma’s Pineapple Pie is my favorite pie in the whole world! It’s even fantastic on my gluten-free pie crust — I think my grandma would approve.

 This is what goes through my head . . .

-thick, creamy, pineapple-y filling.
+thick, creamy, pineapple-y filling topped with a toasted meringue.
 Good hot or cold, for dessert or for breakfast, or the middle of the night.
 I would definitely eat this in a box.
 Or with a fox.
 (As long as he didn’t sneak into my half.)